May 22 marks the 133rd anniversary of the inauguration of the Ponte Girevole in Taranto, one of the symbolic monuments of the “city of the two seas”.

 Since then, the openings take place less frequently and when it is necessary to ensure the access of ships, direct or coming from the Arsenale for the works.
 On 6 and 19 May, the revolving bridge was opened to allow spectacular ship exits from the Mar Piccolo respectively Cavour e Garibaldi at the end of their stops, work in the Arsenale.

-The Swivel Bridge with its history is a symbolic monument for the city, which has contributed significantly to its identity, for this reason the memory of its inauguration has an important meaning for the city and for the Navy.
+The Ponte Girevole with its history is a symbolic monument for the city, which has significantly contributed to its identity, which is why the memory of its inauguration has an important meaning for the city and for the Navy.